-the BME Skills Project will recruit a diverse range of individuals with skills and experience in the public, private and academic sector (professionals, graduates and students) who will provide help and assistance as Volunteer Mentors (21 hours, over 6 months).
+The BME Skills Project recruits a diverse range of individuals – professionals, graduates and students – with skills and experience in the public, private and academic sector who will provide help and assistance as Volunteer Mentors (21 hours, over 6 months).
 Volunteer Mentors will be matched to BME community groups and organisations according to their skills, experience/expertise and interests.

 If you would like to get involved, or learn more about the BME Skills Project, please contact our Project Officer Sandra Anderson on 01978 312556 or via email; email@example.com